-Risk: That hooning behaviour continues to occur in the road leading to risks of injury to the public.
+23. Risk: That hooning behaviour continues to occur in the road leading to risks of injury to the public.

 Consequence Likelihood Rating

 Critical Rare Medium

-Action/Stratom/
+Action/Strategy

+Monitor the barriers and sock assistance from the WA Police

 Monitor the barriers and seek assistance from the WA Police.